dotnet/corefx/Documentation/project-docs/standard-platform.md

 ## Disclaimer
 We're sharing early plans for the future of building .NET class libraries.
 To track the progress of this work refer to https://github.com/dotnet/corefx/issues/4367

+**NOTE:The netstandard TFM does not work in packages as yet.
+It's still implemented as dotnet.
+Please follow the issues for more details and progress updates.**

 ## Why?
 To provide a more concrete guarantee of binary portability to future .NET-capable platforms with an easier-to-understand platform versioning plan.